Optum/dce-cli/docs/quickstart.md

     err:  [GET /accounts][403] getAccountsForbidden
     ```

 1. You will need to be authenticated as an admin before continuing to the next section.
-Type `dce auth` to login as a different user.
+Type `dce auth` to log in as a different user.
 Enter the username
 and password for the admin that you created.
 As before, copy the auth code and paste it in the prompt in your command terminal.

     ![A test image](./quickstartadminlogin.png)